On singular control problems, the time-stretching method, and the weak-M1 topology: The WM1 topology

 \subsection{The relationship between WM1 and the time-stretching}

 Before establishing the relationship in the general case, we provide an example for WM1 convergence $d_w(x^n, x)\to 0$ in $\calD^2_{[0,2]}$.
 This example also clarifies the weak parametric representation.
-The numbers are taken from \cite[Example 12.3.1]{Whitt2002}, where it is also shown that the convergence does not hold under the strong-M1 topology (which we ignore).
+The numbers are taken from \cite[Example 12.3.1]{Whitt2002}, where it is also shown that the convergence does not hold under the strong-M1 topology (on which we comment in Footnote 3).
 The weak parametric representations that we choose to work with are different than the ones Whitt used.
-The reason is that we construct parametric representations in the same way the time is scaled in the time-stretching scheme, given in Section \ref{sec21}.
+The reason is that our constructionfollows the same way time is scaled in the time-stretching scheme, given in Section \ref{sec21}.